Man wounded in shootout with Henderson police

 The shootout occurred Thursday when man and a woman stopped while riding the motorcycle pointed out a nearby home where the couple said the motorcycle’s owner lived, Officer Rodrigo Pena said.

-Pena said it wasn’t clear what prompted the gunfire involving a man who was outside the home and it wasn’t immediately known how many officers fired shots.
+Pena said it wasn’t clear what prompted the gunfire involving a man who was outside the home and t wasn’t immediately known how many officers fired shots.

 The wounded man was hospitalized and his condition wasn’t available.